On this page:

 Review the version history to see how students’ writing has progressed

+When students are logged int Microsoft Office 365 or Google Workspace, it is possible to track changes and revisit older versions.
 The version history will show whether text was created in the document or copied and pasted.
 If this strategy is used, educators should foster transparency by making students informed of their expectations.
+Additionally, instructors should be cautious and recognize different individual approaches to the writing process (such as pasting text) do not automatically equate to violations in academic integrity.

 Give students ownership of their writing by having them annotate their writing throughout the course

-Throughout the process, provide students with formative feedback and guidance.
-Alternatively, have student peers write collaboratively, as the social context of collaboration makes it difficult for generative AI tools.
-Explore how a generative AI tool responds to the assignment prompt: Compare and contrast the results the tool generates with the desired answers and make adjustments or improvements as needed.
-Develop assessment on current events that are not included in the AI training dataset.
+Encourage students to explore how a generative AI tool responds to the assignment prompt: Compare and contrast the results the tool generates with the desired answers and document adjustments or improvements as needed.

 Design assessments that include a self-reflection component